The Center for Nursing Research and Innovation

 Nursing Research Council

 The Nursing Research Council (NRC) is a monthly forum for clinical nurses, nurse leaders, and nurse researchers to share updates on new and ongoing research initiatives throughout Mount Sinai Health System.
-The Council has representatives from the Philips School of Nursing at Mount Sinai, the Icahn School of Medicine Levy Library, and the Icahn School of Medicine Institutional Review Board.
+The Council has representatives from the Phillips School of Nursing at Mount Sinai, the Icahn School of Medicine Levy Library, and the Icahn School of Medicine Institutional Review Board.

 Nursing Project Approval Council